Webtoon: Market

 The market for webtoons and their derivatives is currently valued at around KR₩420 billion (US$368 million).

 Although digital comics are increasingly popular, print publication remains the primary means of comic retail.
 Some publishers offer online content and print content simultaneously.

 Webtoons have been taken as source material by a number of different mediums, including film and television; one of the earliest examples of this was 'Tazza, a 2006 film based on the comic by Huh Young-man.
 This work was serialized in the Sports Chosun and garnered over 100 million homepage views, later being adapted into two films.
 (Tazza: The High Rollers, Tazza: The Hidden Card), and one television series (Tazza (TV series)).
 Another of Huh's works, Sikgaek (Le Grand Chef), was published in the Dong-a Ilbo for five years and sold 540,000 copies in paperback version.

 Naver's Webtoon service, launched in 2014, is now the biggest webtoon platform in Korea.
 According to Naver, it reaches over 6.2 million daily users.
-The free WEBTOON translation service has allowed webtoons to form part of the global Korean Wave.
+The free WEBTOON translation service has allowed webtoons to form part of the global Korean Culture.